The People Under the Stairs: Plot

 Fool is discovered by Daddy and is thrown to the cannibalistic children to die.
 However, Roach helps Fool escape, but is critically wounded.
 As he dies, he gives Fool a small bag of gold coins and a written plea to save Alice.
-Fool reunites with Alice and the two escape into the passageways between the walls.
-Daddy releases his Rottweiler dog Prince into the walls to kill them.
-Fool tricks Daddy into stabbing Prince and he and Alice reach the attic where they find an open window above a pond.
-Alice is too afraid to jump and Fool is forced to escape without her, but he promises to return for her.
+Fool reunites with Alice, and the two escape into the passageways between the walls.
+Daddy releases his Rottweiler dog, Prince, into the walls to kill them.
+Fool tricks Daddy into stabbing Prince, and he and Alice reach the attic where they find an open window above a pond.
+Alice is too afraid to jump, and Fool is forced to escape without her, but he promises to return for her.

-Fool learns that he has enough gold to pay for both his rent and for his mother's surgery.
-He also finds out that Mommy and Daddy are actually brother and sister, coming from a long line of disturbed, inbred family members.
-They started out as a family that ran a funeral home, selling cheap coffins for expensive prices, before entering the real estate business, leading them to become greedier and more unhinged.
-Fool vows to help right the wrong.
-He reports the Robesons to child welfare and as the police are investigating the house, Fool sneaks back in and reveals to Alice that she is not their daughter; she was stolen from her birth parents, as were all the other children in the basement.
+Fool learns that he has enough gold to pay for his mother's surgery and ten years worth of rent.
+He also finds out that Mommy and Daddy are actually brother and sister, coming from a long line of disturbed, inbred family members who built their fortune by running a funeral home, selling cheap coffins for expensive prices.
+They later entered the real estate business, leading them to become greedier and more unhinged.
+Fool vows to help right the wrongs.
+He reports the Robesons to child welfare, and as the police investigate the house, Fool sneaks back in and reveals to Alice that she is not their daughter, as she was stolen from her birth parents, as were all the other children in the basement.

 Mommy finds out that Alice knows the truth and believes that Fool has turned her against them, so she attempts to kill Alice.
-However, the cannibal children charge at Mommy, causing her to flee and run into a knife held by Alice.
-The children seize her and throw her into the basement, where she lands dead at Daddy's feet.
+However, her actions are witnessed by a crowd of the Robesons' evictees, exposing their crimes.
+Fool frees the cannibal children from the basement and they kill Mommy, with Alice's help.

 Daddy finds Fool at the vault, where Fool sets off explosives, demolishing the house and causing the money to blow up through the crematorium chimney and into the crowd of people outside.
-Daddy is killed in the explosion and Alice and Fool reunite in the basement.
+Daddy is killed in the explosion, and Alice and Fool reunite in the basement.
 Meanwhile, the people outside claim the money distributed by the blast, and the freed children venture into the night.